-- “Coming next month” with short, catchy headlines of next month’s newsletter.
+- “Coming next month” with short, catchy headlines for next month’s newsletter.

 Consistent, informative newsletters are invaluable tools to remind customers that your business is ready and eager to serve.
 They also demonstrate that your business is dynamic and dedicated to keeping your customers informed.

 Plain text e-mails are just that – text only, with no images.
-These communications can be very effective and are easy to create – fast to send.
+These communications are very effective and easy to create – fast to send.

-“Light” html is an e-mail that has a low ratio of images to text and uses simple text formatting.
-“Light” html is fast for you to create and your customers to open.
-It has the highest click-through rate of all types of e-mail, although, this debate is ongoing…
+“Light” HTML is an e-mail with a low ratio of images to text and uses simple text formatting.
+“Light” HTML is fast for you to create and your customers to open.
+It has the highest click-through rate of all types of e-mail, although this debate is ongoing…

-Newsletters might be an example of heavier html.
-They tend to be larger with more images, more links, more text, and complex layouts.
+Newsletters might be an example of heavier HTML.
+They tend to be larger with more images, links, text, and complex layouts.

-Test your audience — whatever works best for your customers works best for your business!
+Test your audience — whatever works for your customers works best for your business!

 Many businesses use a mixture of styles to achieve different objectives.

 Why use a third-party Email Marketing service and not your own email program?

 Many small business owners develop e-mail marketing lists on their own and send e-mails straight from their own computers.
 This seems appealing because you’re familiar with the e-mail program and is free to start.